abarker/set-package-attribute/doc/sphinx_docs/index.rst

 set-package-attribute
 =====================

-Allow scripts which are located inside packages to be run as scripts, even if explicit relative imports are used.
+Allow modules which are located inside packages to be run as scripts, even if explicit relative imports are used.

 .. automodule:: set_package_attribute